elotroalex/chiens/_texts/translation.md

 - Killed ...
 I killed him ... with my own hands.
 - It was a November night.
-- We crawled through the sugar cane
+- We crawled through the sugarcane
-- The cutlasses were laughing at the stars.
-They were mocking the stars.
+- The machetes laughed at the stars.
+They mocked the stars.
-- The sugar cane scarred our faces with streams of green blades
+- The sugar cane scarred our faces with a rush of green blades
-- We crawled, cutlass in hand
+- We crawled, machetes in hand
-- Suddenly the ruckus broke the silence.
+- Suddenly the howl broke the silence.
 - {: .pr} We had jumped, we slaves, we dunghill, we beasts with patient hoofs.
 We ran like madmen.
 The gunshots rang ...
 We were striking them down ...
 The sweat and the blood kept us fresh.
-- {: .pr} We kept striking among the cries, and the shouts grew louder, and a great flame rose from the east: it was the commons burning, and the flame flickered softly on our cheeks.
+- {: .pr} We kept striking deep in the screams, and the yelling grew louder, and a great flame rose from the east: the commons were burning, and the flame flickered softly on our cheeks.
 - Then we assaulted the master's house.
 - We fired at the windows.
 - We forced the doors.
 - {: .pr} The master's bedroom was wide open.
 The master's room was brightly lit, and the master was very quiet ... and we stopped ...
 It was the master ...
 I entered.
 It's you, Toussaint, he told me, very calm ...
-It was me, it was me, I told him, the good Toussaint, the faithful Toussaint, his slave Toussaint, Toussaint, Toussaint Louverture, and suddenly his eyes were two frightened cockroaches on a rainy day ...
+It was me, it was me, I told him, the good Toussaint, the faithful Toussaint, his slave Toussaint, Toussaint, Toussaint Louverture, and suddenly his eyes became two frightened cockroaches on a rainy day ...
 I swung, the blood spurted.
 This is the only baptism I remember.

 ---